-10.1.6.2 Purpose of the Diploma in Operations Management
+Purpose of the Diploma in Operations Management

-Suppose you are a person who likes working with people, who enjoy analysing and solving problems, developing solutions, gaining co-operation, motivating people and always seeks better, quicker and cheaper ways of doing things, in that case, this is the course for you!
+Suppose you like working with people, enjoy analysing and solving problems, developing solutions, gaining cooperation, motivating people, and always seek better, quicker, and cheaper ways of doing things.
+In that case, this is the course for you!

-Qualified persons in Operations Management are employed by manufacturing companies because this qualification is most suitable for production and operations management careers.

-In Operations Management, you will specialise in production scheduling, material movement, inventory control, quality management, work simplification and productivity improvement.
-You will also contribute to the design and implementation of integrated systems comprising capital, plant, human resources and raw materials.
-Your objective will be to constantly improve methods, procedures and practices within an organisation to increase productivity and profits.
+Manufacturing companies employ qualified Operations managers because this qualification is most suitable for production and operations management careers.
+In Operations Management, you will specialise in production scheduling, material movement, inventory control, quality management, work simplification, and productivity improvement.
+You will also contribute to designing and implementing integrated capital, plant, human resources, and raw materials systems.
+Your objective will be to constantly improve methods, procedures, and practices within an organisation to increase productivity and profits.